-Section 23 - Authorised Signatories
+Section 23: Authorised signatories

-- A responsible officer with designated legal authority to enter into such an agreement on behalf of their organisation must sign the application form on behalf of the applicant prior to its submission to HQIP - By signing the application form, the signatory agrees for their organisation to be bound by the terms and conditions detailed within the DSA.
-Where appropriate, this will usually be the principle/lead investigator or a member of the contracts office - The clinical lead or chair of the audit or clinical outcome review programme scientific, or other appropriate committee must sign the DARF.
-A responsible officer from the data provider must also sign the DARF prior to its submission to HQIP - If the data provider or the clinical lead / chair of an appropriate audit or clinical outcome review programme scientific committee do not feel that they can support the application, they should detail their reservations in writing to HQIP separately at the point of application submission to DARG.
-DARG will then consider this information in the context of the application - Once the DARF has been completed and signed by the Applicant(s); Clinical Lead / chair of an appropriate scientific committee from the audit; and a responsible officer from the Data
+- A responsible officer with designated legal authority to enter into such an agreement on behalf of their organisation must sign the application form on behalf of the applicant prior to its submission to HQIP - HQIP would usually expect the signatory to be one of the following: CEO, senior leadership team, executive board member or person who has nominated governance sign off for the directorate - By signing the application form, the signatory agrees for their organisation to be bound by the terms and conditions detailed within the DSA.
+Where appropriate, this will usually be the principle/lead investigator or a member of the contracts office - The clinical lead or Chair of the audit or Clinical Outcome Review Programme Scientific Committee, or other appropriate committee must sign the DARF.
+A responsible officer from the data provider must also sign the DARF prior to its submission to HQIP - If the data provider or the clinical lead / Chair of an appropriate audit or Clinical Outcome Review Programme Scientific Committee do not feel that they can support the application, they should detail their reservations in writing to HQIP separately at the point of application submission to DARG.
+DARG will then consider this information in the context of the application - Once the DARF has been completed and signed

-Provider, it should be submitted along with any supporting information to datasharing@hqip.org.uk

-• Authorisation to release the data requested will only be in place once HQIP sign the application form as data controllers
+- by the applicant(s); clinical lead / Chair of an appropriate scientific committee from the audit; and a responsible officer from the data provider, it should be submitted along with any supporting information to datasharing@hqip.org.uk - Authorisation to release the data requested will only be in place once HQIP sign the application form as data controllers